greyh0und3/greyh0und3.GitHub.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+I TOOK A RASH OF SHIT FOR TWO YEARS, BUT I KNEW I WAS RIGHT.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for